akkeris/daedalus/docs/GETTING_STARTED.md

 ### Akkeris Plugin

+*  `AKKERIS` - Must be set to "true" in order to enable the akkeris plugin.

 Daedalus can optionally crawl Akkeris for sites, apps, etc. To setup akkeris the following environment variables must be set.
 This will crawl all regions in akkeris.

  *  `AKKERIS_URL` - The apps URL for akkeris. (e.g., `https://apps.example.com`)